top of page

 • Wages journals.
 Wages should have been run for the period, and wages journals must be posted to the financial accounts.

 • Reconciliations.
-All accounts, including customer and supplier accounts, bank, credit card, loan, and tax accounts, must be reconciled for the period.
+All accounts, including customer and supplier accounts, bank accounts, credit card accounts, loan accounts, and tax accounts, must be reconciled for the period.

 • Filing of tax reports.
-All tax returns, such as VAT (sales tax) reports and payroll reports, should be filed.
+All tax returns, including VAT (sales tax) reports and payroll reports, must be filed.

-Other more advanced accounting tasks that should be completed.
+Other, more advanced accounting tasks should be completed.
 These include:

 • Prepayments and accruals.
-To ensure all data showing on the management accounts is relevant to the accounting period, prepayments and accruals must be done.
-A prepayment moves an expense from the reporting period to a future period if the expense shows in the reports but relates to a future period.
-An accrual moves an expense from a future period to the reporting period if the expense is not showing in the reports but relates to the reporting period.
+To ensure that all data displayed in the management accounts is relevant to the accounting period, prepayments and accruals must be made.
+A prepayment moves an expense from the reporting period to a future period if the expense is shown in the reports but relates to a future period.
+An accrual moves an expense from a future period to the reporting period if the cost is not shown in the reports but relates to the reporting period.
 Accruals and prepayments are covered in my free accruals and prepayments course

 • Depreciation.
 All fixed assets that can be depreciated should be.
+Depreciation is the cost of assets losing value due to wear and tear.
 Depreciation is covered in my free depreciation course

 Using accounting software such as Sage, Xero, or QuickBooks Online, you can more quickly complete the above tasks and create management accounts.

-Management accounts can be manually created using Microsoft Excel or similar software, although using Excel is time-consuming, and there is room for error.
-I will show you how to make Excel management accounts.
-This is to help you understand how to compile management accounts from scratch rather than suggest that Excel should be used.
-To learn to run management reports using accounting software, take my accounting software courses
+Management accounts can be manually created using Microsoft Excel or similar software; however, using Excel is time-consuming and prone to errors.
+I demonstrate how to make Excel management accounts in the video above.
+This is to help you understand how to compile management accounts from scratch rather than suggesting that Excel should be used.
+If you need accounting software, I highly recommend Xero.
+With this link, you will get 90% off.

 At a minimum, a set of management accounts should include a profit and loss statement and a balance sheet for the period.
 However, management accounts can consist of the following: